CrazyAmphibian/Osmosis/readme.txt

 changelog:
-	V28
+	V29
+		added background on tags screen (tags+implications) to make it more clear what level everything is at V28
 		copy+pasting tags now supported
 		tags no longer saved with explicit indexes, making them easier to edit manually and also marginally reduces storage space.